svlada/springboot-security-jwt/etc/blog.md

 **Ajax authentication response example**

-If credentials provided by user are valid, authentication API will HTTP response with following details:
+Authentication API will validate client supplied credentials.
+If credentials are valid, Authentication API will send HTTP response with the following details:

 1. HTTP status "200 OK"
-2. HTTP response body - JWT Access token and JWT Refresh token will be included in JSON Payload.
+2. JWT Access token and Refresh token will be included in JSON Payload as a part of HTTP Response.

-**JWT Access token** - must be set in "X-Authorization" request header when accessing protected API resources.
+**JWT Access token** - it will be used to authenticate against protected API resources.
+It must be set in "X-Authorization" header.
-**JWT Refresh token** - used to acquire new Access Token.
+**JWT Refresh token** - it will be used to acquire new Access Token.
+Following API endpoint ```/api/auth/token``` is handling refresh token.

 Raw HTTP Response:
 ```